How to Choose an Assisted Living Facility in Ohio

 Ask for shift-by-shift staffing per resident.
 State law does not require a minimum ratio, but the actual ratio is the single best predictor of resident experience.
 Weekday-day shift staffing is typically the best; weekend-overnight is typically the worst.
 Ask separately for the most-recent 12 months of staff turnover, and ask whether the building uses agency staffing (per-diem nurses or aides from outside agencies) to fill gaps.
 A building with high turnover, heavy agency staffing, and weekend-overnight staffing thinned to the bone is a building where residents will not get consistent care.

 Ask for a copy of the resident agreement (admission contract) before you commit.
 Under OAC 3701-16-07, the resident agreement is the document that sets the rules of the relationship.
-Read it slowly.
-Ask questions about everything that is unclear.
+Read it slowly, and ask questions about everything that is unclear.
 The contract red flags below are the issues most families regret not pushing on before they signed.

 Contract Red Flags

 The community fee is the first item to scrutinize.
-Most Ohio RCFs charge a one-time community fee at move-in ranging from $1,500 to $5,000, sometimes more for premium settings.
-Many contracts treat the fee as non-refundable even if the resident moves out within days or weeks.
+Most Ohio RCFs charge a one-time community fee at move-in, and many contracts treat it as non-refundable even if the resident moves out within days or weeks.
 Ask whether any portion is refundable on a pro-rata basis, and if so, what the proration window is.
 Get the refund policy in writing.

 The level-of-care escalation clause is the next-most-important.
 Most contracts allow the facility to reassess the resident's level of care and raise the monthly rate accordingly.
 Ohio does not cap year-over-year level-of-care fee increases, and the state does not mandate standardized LOC tiers.
 Each facility defines its own.
 Ask for the LOC assessment instrument the facility uses, ask for the tier-by-tier price differentials, ask what triggers a re-assessment (is it scheduled, change of condition, both?), and ask what notice the family receives before a tier increase takes effect.

-The second-person fee runs from $500 to $1,500 per month for couples sharing a unit.
-This is on top of the base monthly rate and any individual level-of-care surcharges.
-Couples planning to share should price the unit as if both will be Level 2 or above for budgeting purposes.
+The second-person fee applies to couples sharing a unit.
+This is on top of the base monthly rate and any individual level-of-care surcharges, so couples planning to share should ask for the exact figure and price the unit as if both will need a higher level of care for budgeting purposes.

 Mandatory arbitration clauses are increasingly common in Ohio RCF contracts.
 Federal CMS rules limiting binding pre-dispute arbitration agreements in nursing homes do not extend to RCFs.
 Families have a real choice about whether to sign an agreement that waives the right to a jury trial.
 Many do anyway because they feel pressure to move in.
 If the contract has a mandatory arbitration clause, ask whether the clause is severable (can you sign the agreement without that clause?) and ask whether the clause survives if the resident transfers to a sister facility.